 Students admitted to the master's program in English and American Literature will receive an English Department Scholarship, which covers 50% tuition (not registration and services fees).
-Further funding is available through our Charles Wickham Moore Scholarship, which are awarded on a competitive bases and provide an additional 25% tuition scholarship.
+Further funding is available through our Charles Wickham Moore Scholarship, which are awarded on a competitive bases.

 All application materials must be received by 5 p.m. eastern time on the deadline date.
 If an application deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.

 Your application to the M.A. program should consist of the following components:

 - A Curriculum Vitae (CV) or resume.
 This should provide an overview of your academic and, if applicable, professional experience.